 Perhaps, the single most important experience these women have while participating in project teams is the joy of doing engineering.
 According to Goldberg and Sommerville (2014), joy is the first pillar of engineering educational transformation.
 They note that that joy is a result of overcoming complexity, seeing theory applied to real-life, and learning together.
-Our early results suggest that these women are thriving because they experience joy in developing and applying engineering expertise, in developing "declarative knowledge" and "procedural"

-knowledge" (Bereiter & Scardamalia, 1993) or, as the philosopher Gilbert Ryle (1949) refers to them, knowing-about and knowing-how to respond to real, tangible, and challenging problems.
-They reported knowing-about and knowing-how as exciting, self-rewarding and self-defining.
+Our early results suggest that these women are thriving because they experience joy in developing and applying engineering expertise, in developing "declarative knowledge" and "procedural knowledge" (Bereiter and Scardamalia, 1993) or, as the philosopher Gilbert Ryle (1949) refers to them, knowing-about and knowing-how to respond to real, tangible, and challenging problems.
+They reported knowing-about and knowing-how as exciting, self-rewarding and self-defining

-Based on their descriptions of themselves and others in their project teams, we believe that this joy emerges in three phases.
-The first phase begins when they are introduced to knowing-about as novice team members.
-They begin to transform that relevant knowledge or knowing-about, into usable knowledge that they can apply to a solution.
-The second phase begins when they start to see problems from more than a single perspective.
-They learn to use and appreciate established knowledge systems in engineering.
-They begin to engage in knowing-how.
+Based on their descriptions of themselves and others in their project teams, we believe that this joy emerges in three phases: the apprentice phase, the artisan phase, and the expert phase.
+All three phases involve both knowing-about and knowing-how but at different levels of performance.
+The first phase begins when they are introduced to knowing-about as novice team most directly as sub-team members.
+They begin to learn relevant knowledge or knowing-about for the purpose of developing procedural knowledge or knowing-how to address a particular problem, or realize a particular aim.
+The artisan or second phase begins when they start to see problems from more than a single perspective, alternative pathways to realizing a certain aim.
+Knowing-how in this phase facilitates a more advanced, more specialized knowing-about.
 It is during this second phase primarily that they begin to understand themselves not only as engineers, but also as certain kinds of engineers.
 It is during this second phase that they begin to recognize and affirm specific disciplinary interests.
-Finally, in the third phase, they begin to self-monitor their application, to change strategies when necessary, to make "educated guesses."
-It is in this third phase that they begin to internalize discipline-specific norms and thereby routinize the use of discipline-specific tools.
+Finally, in the third or expert phase, they begin to self-monitor their application, to change strategies, when necessary, to make "educated guesses."
+It is in this third phase that they begin to internalize discipline-specific norms and thereby routinize the use of disciplinespecific tools.
 Knowing-about and knowing-how are fused, each supporting the continued growth of the other.
-It is in this phase that they can facilitate the learning and doing of others.
+It is in this phase that they can facilitate the learning and doing for others through mentorship.

 These three phases align somewhat roughly but still in ways discernable with the components of expertise articulated by Bereiter and Scardamalia (1993).
 They maintain that expertise is not a "thing" but rather a developmental process.
-Expertise is not the procession of an individual, rather the result of situated social action and interaction.
+Expertise is not the possession of an individual, rather the result of situated social action and interaction.
 Expertise involves constant and progressive problem-solving encouraging the development of "active wisdom" or cultivating new ways to both frame and solve increasingly complex problems.
-And finally, expertise is not in itself a goal.
+And finally, expertise is not itself a goal.
 Rather expertise, as a developmental process that involves others in constant and progressive problem-solving, serves goals apart from or outside of itself.

 Experiencing the joy of doing engineering are personal and contextual enablers of thriving.
 The stories these women tell culminates with them claiming their identity as engineers.
 We believe these women's stories suggest an important pathway toward a genuine engineering educational transformation.
-That pathway, regardless of the many obstacles and difficulties, is to facilitate the joy of doing engineering.
+The joy of doing engineering constitutes the first of the two experiences of agency.